 Fake Nationality: The cast used a few non-Brazilian actors to play Brazilian characters (the factory owner and the leader of the bully trio).
 Their attempts to speak Portuguese sound ridiculous to real Brazilians.

 Role Reprisal: While Lou Ferrigno, the actor that played the Hulk on television, doesn't do the motion-capture for the character in this movie, he lends his voice to the movie version of the character.

-Screwed by the Lawyers/Stillborn Franchise: The Hulk has the dubious distinction of being the one hero with his own solo movie that was introduced in Phase One.....and not given a sequel in Phase Two and Three.
+Screwed by the Lawyers: The Hulk has the dubious distinction of being the one hero with his own solo movie that was introduced in Phase One... and not given a sequel in Phase Two and Three.
 All subsequent appearances of the Hulk or Bruce Banner have been full appearances in the first four Avengers movies and Thor: Ragnarok, and cameos in Iron Man 3, Captain America: Civil War, and Captain Marvel.
 Part of the reason for this is that Universal still has the distribution rights to the character's solo films so Disney/Marvel Studios can only put him into the Avengers movies.